Noelle Quinn

-Noelle Quinn (born January 3, 1985) is an American basketball coach and former player who was most recently the head coach for the Seattle Storm of the Women's National Basketball Association (WNBA).
+Noelle Monique Quinn (born January 3, 1985) is an American basketball coach for Breeze of Unrivaled, an assistant coach for the UCLA Bruins, and a former player.
+She was the head coach for the Seattle Storm of the Women's National Basketball Association (WNBA).
 Quinn played in the WNBA for Minnesota Lynx, Los Angeles Sparks, Washington Mystics, Phoenix Mercury, and the Storm.
 She won the WNBA Championship with the Storm in 2018.
 She also played for Botaş SK in the Turkish Women's Basketball League.

 Early life

 Born in Los Angeles, California, Quinn played for Bishop Montgomery High School in Torrance, California, where she was named a WBCA All-American.
 She participated in the 2003 WBCA High School All-America Game where she scored eleven points.
 She led the Lady Knights to four California state championships, three regional championships, and three division championships.

 College career

 Quinn attended UCLA and graduated in 2007.
 She was the first Bruin — men's or women's player — to total 1,700 points, 700 rebounds, and 400 assists in her collegiate career.
 Quinn was twice named honorable mention All-American, earned first-team All-Pac-10 player honors three times, and was twice named a Pac-10 All-Tournament honoree.
 She was named Pac-10 Player of the Week eight times (a conference record).
 In 2006, she led the team to its first Pac-10 Tournament title and recorded 22 points in the championship game.

 Quinn was inducted into the UCLA Hall of Fame in 2020.